wenbopan/algoed_quiz/README.md

    ![Student Quiz History](images/students_quiz_history.png)
 3. **Join Live Session**:
    - Enter session code from admin, we assume that there's a reservation mechanism which allows participants to recive code generated from adminPage when session starts.
+   - Click the Join Live Quiz button and enter the code from admin.
    - After entering the code, users are expected to wait in lobby until admin starts the session.
 4. **Take Quiz**:
    - Answer questions within time limit